gdevic/Z80Explorer/README.md

 The application is built on the Qt framework.

 * On Windows, install MS Visual Studio 2022 Community Edition.
 On Linux, use gcc
-* Install Qt 6.9.3 framework (with support for x64 MS Visual Studio 2022 on Windows)
+* Install Qt 6.9 (or newer 6.10) framework (with support for x64 MS Visual Studio 2022 on Windows)
 * Compile with QtCreator selecting the “Release” build

 On Linux, follow the guide here: https://doc.qt.io/qt-6/linux.html